intermedi8/IM8-qTranslate-WooCommerce/readme.txt

 2. **Front-end example** - Direct comparison of how a single product looks like in English and German.

 == Changelog ==

+= 1.4 =
+* added filters for shipping method label (thanks to _WISTFUL_ for reporting this)
+* compatible up to qTranslate 2.5.39
+* compatible up to WooCommerce 2.1.5

 = 1.3 =
 * added filters for shipping and subtotal display